 - Introduction of a $500,000 lifetime cap for non-concessional (after-tax) contributions.
 Taking immediate effect (from 7.30 pm on 3 May 2016), all Australians will be subject to a lifetime cap of $500,000 for non-concessional contributions.
 The $500,000 cap will be indexed annually to Average Weekly Ordinary Times Earnings (AWOTE).
 At first glance, this policy looks PROSPECTIVE, but the lifetime cap applies to all non-concessional contributions made since 1 July 2007, which makes it RETROSPECTIVE.
 Also, the immediate introduction of this rule means that those making financial plans for the 2015/2016 year have been hit hard, which again makes it a RETROSPECTIVE policy.
 There are also serious equity issues with how this policy operates.
 The ALP has not indicated whether it supports this policy, although the ALP has stated that it will not support retrospective policies.
-For more information, see SuperGuide article New normal: $100,000 non-concessional contributions cap.
+For more information, see SuperGuide article 2018/2019 guide to non-concessional contributions (after-tax super contributions).

 - Extension of the Low Income Super Contribution, but renaming it the Low Income Superannuation Tax Offset.
 Individuals with an adjusted taxable income of $37,000 (or less) will continue to be entitled to a refund of contributions tax paid on concessional contributions, up to a limit of $500.
 Extending the LISC (LISTO) is a PROSPECTIVE and positive change supported by both major parties.
-For more information, see SuperGuide article LISTO: Super tax refund for lower-income earners.
+For more information, see SuperGuide article Superannuation tax refund: 10 things to know about LISTO.

 - Increase in the income threshold for spouse tax offset from $10,800 to $37,000.
 From 1 July 2017, the income threshold will lift to $37,000, from the current threshold of $10,800.
 A contributing spouse will be able to claim an 18% offset worth up to $540 for contributions made to an eligible spouse’s superannuation account.
 This measure will only cost $10 million over 4 years.
 This measure is a PROSPECTIVE and positive change, and likely to be supported by the ALP.

 - More Australians to pay double contributions tax because of lowering of the income threshold from $300,000 to $250,000.
 From 1 July 2017, Australians with adjusted taxable income of $250,000 or more will be hit with extra contributions tax, which means all concessional contributions will be hit with 30% tax rather than 15% tax.
 Previously exempt fund members in certain public sector funds will also be subject to this extra tax.
 This measure is a PROSPECTIVE change supported by both major political parties.
-For more information, see SuperGuide article Double contributions tax for more high-income earners.
+For more information, see SuperGuide article How the Division 293 tax works: Super surcharge for high earners.

 - Removal of tax exemption for earning on transition-to-retirement pensions (TRIPs).
 In a shock move, from 1 July 2017, the Liberal government intends to remove the tax exempt status of earnings supporting a TRIP.
 This measure is a RETROSPECTIVE change that will hit existing TRIPs, as well as new TRIPs.
 Based on public comments, the ALP is unlikely to support this policy for existing TRIPs, but will support the policy for future TRIPs only, but has not yet confirmed its position.
-For more information, see SuperGuide article Less tax, more super?
-A transition-to-retirement pension is no longer the answer.
+For more information, see SuperGuide article Did tax kill the transition to retirement magic pudding?.

 - Removal of the option to treat a pension payment from a super fund as a lump sum withdrawal, for tax purposes.
 Individuals will no longer be able to treat certain superannuation pension payments as lump sums for tax purposes.
 Arguably, a RETROSPECTIVE change, although a change that affects how some Australians choose to structure pension payments, and more a clarification of super policy.
 Likely to be supported by the ALP.